 The Alaska Community Foundation (ACF) is a 501(c)(3) nonprofit, philanthropic institution with a mission to inspire the spirit of giving and connect people, organizations, and causes to strengthen Alaska's communities now and forever.
 Established in 1995, ACF is a statewide platform for philanthropy that connects people who care with causes that matter.
 As a statewide community foundation, ACF works with individual donors, families, communities, nonprofits, businesses, and corporations across Alaska to increase philanthropy.
-Managing more than \$200 million in assets and over 2,000 funds for the benefit of Alaskans, ACF and their Affiliates grant \$8 million to \$10 million each year to charitable organizations across the state.
+Managing more than \$210 million in assets and over 2,000 funds for the benefit of Alaskans, ACF and their Affiliates have granted over \$200 million in grants since inception and awarded over \$1.2 million in scholarships since 2019.
 These endowed and non-endowed funds span a broad range of interests, including education, food and shelter, pets, workforce development, suicide prevention, the arts, the environment, community-based needs, and short and long-term support for specific nonprofit organizations.
 ACF also manages the Pick.Click.Give. program, which helps to promote grassroots giving within Alaska.